 Why does this matter?
 Because with drugs that are this powerful, acting faster means a higher propensity for addiction.
 Plus, getting into the brain quicker increases your risk of overdose.

 The Cost Breakdown

-Besides being stronger and faster-acting than morphine, heroin is also cheaper and easier to get your hands on.
+Besides being stronger and faster acting than morphine, heroin is cheaper and easier to get your hands on.
 This is because morphine is closely regulated since it’s legal and used across the medical industry.

 Heroin, on the other hand, isn’t regulated like morphine is.
-This means it can be bought easily on the street and can get mixed with dangerous substances like fentanyl.
+This means it can be bought easily on the street and mixed with dangerous substances like fentanyl.

+Are morphine and heroin the same?
+No. But they’re both addictive and could lead to seeking treatment.
 At The Raleigh House, we provide an all-inclusive experience for you or your loved one.
-Our heroin addiction treatment gives you the opportunity to heal and discover your true self.
+Our heroin addiction treatment allows you to heal and discover your true self.

 While it might feel like it at times, you’re not alone.
-We’re ready to hear your story and design a personalized treatment program compromised of evidence-based practices.
+We’re ready to hear your story and design a personalized treatment program with evidence-based practices.

 Are You Ready to Heal From Heroin Addiction?

 You have the potential to break free from heroin addiction and reach lasting recovery.
 If you’re ready to take an important step towards sobriety, don’t wait for help.